wp777/slsg-web/README.md

 ## UI development server

 Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
+Navigate to `http://localhost:4200/` (port can be changed in ./src/main.ts).
 The app will automatically reload if you change any of the source files.

 This mode is intended for UI development purposes only. **slsg-server** is not available in this mode and therefore no server-side computations are available.
 ## Build and full development server